 Lately Apple has been releasing updates for ios 10 monthly, so I figured my failure to find this feature might have been their oversight which meant that it would probably be remedied soon.
 Then just a few days ago I found that I could do this after all!
-Whether it was fixed or I just completely missed it initially I’ll never know…but I had installed an update to ios and I have noticed a lot of other little tiny glitches in the Notes app that no one else would ever pickup on have also been tweaked.
+Whether this omission fixed or I just completely missed it initially I’ll never know…but I had just installed an update to ios and I have noticed a lot of other little tiny glitches in the Notes app that no one else would ever pickup on have also been tweaked, or fixed.

-It’s an important enough of a discovery that I think it may have a much wider audience than the batching capabilities I also discuss in this post, which is why I’m singling it out.
+It’s an important enough of a discovery that I think it may have a much wider audience than the batching capabilities which I also discuss in this post.
+That’s why I’m singling it out.

 The Tricks a Step-by-Step Guide

-You Can Add Photo’s in Batches to Apple Notes Instead of One-By-One
+You Can Add Photo’s in Batches to Apple Notes Instead of One at a Time

 This can be accomplished in 2 ways.